AbhishekLwagun/AbhishekLwagun/README.md

 ### Hi there, I'm Abhishek.👋

-## I'm  Student, Devloper, Freelancer, Youtuber and Computer Geek.
+## I'm  Self Learner, Devloper, Freelancer, Youtuber and Computer Geek.

 <!--
 **AbhishekLwagun/AbhishekLwagun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.